About James Houston Turner

 James’s first novel, The Search for the Sword of St Peter (published in Australia, 1996) was a result.
 Next came his acclaimed espionage thriller, The Second Thirteen (published in Australia, 1999), which saw him tour the American Southwest in cooperation with Barnes & Noble, Qantas Airways, and Jacob’s Creek wine.
 “I bought an old jalopy for $1000 and drove over three thousand miles to numerous signings and events,” he says.
 “My publisher, however, encountered financial difficulties with other projects, declared bankruptcy, and kept all of my royalties.
 To say it was a discouraging time is an understatement.”

 In 2001, James completed The Identity Factor, an international thriller based on an ancient stone tablet with implications about the ownership of the Holy Land.
 “I was really proud of this book,” he recalls, “and I had a major talent agency wanting to sign me.
 A film studio had also expressed interest in the manuscript.
 Then came the attack on the Twin Towers, and virtually overnight no one wanted anything with those kinds of settings and themes.
 I was told to gut the story and reset it in Italy.
-But I wouldn’t do that, and it cost me a possible film deal and representation by one of the largest agencies in the world.”
-James then wrote two full-length feature film screenplays: “Big John” (a 1920s sports biopic based on the thrilling true story of Native American fullback, Big John Levi); and “Crystal of Fire” (a rollicking modern-day action-adventure about the race to find Atlantis).
+I refused, and it cost me a possible film deal and representation by one of the largest agencies in the world.”

 Writing now as a successful self-published author from his home in Austin, Texas, James is sometimes asked why he chose to break away from his traditional publisher.
-“It was a philosophical difference about pricing and respect of readers.
-I serve my readers.
-I value them.
-I write for them, not sales reps from wholesalers and bookstore chains.
+“It was a philosophical difference about pricing, promotion, and who we work for.
+I work for my readers and focus on them, not sales reps from wholesale distributors and bookstore chains.
 Reps don’t read books.
-My fans do.
-My fans are the ones who write to me.
-Who tell others about Talanov and my books.
-Who turn out to see me at an appearance.
-Who give me support when I’m going through a tough time.
-So, rather than continue to lock horns with my publisher about our irreconcilable differences, I decided to go my own way.
+Readers do.
+Readers are the ones who write to me and tell others about Talanov and my books.
+They are the ones who turn out to see me at appearances and give me support when I’m going through a tough time.
+So, rather than continue to lock horns with my publisher about irreconcilable differences, I decided to go my own way.
 I’ve now got my own editorial team, graphic artist, and marketing consultant.
-My fans are the winners here, and they do not have to worry about overpriced books or having to wait two years for the next story.”
+My readers are the winners, and so am I.”